katta/objectbootcamp/README.md

 ### Session 1

+#### Problem

-Create a rectangle and compute area of it
+* Create a rectangle and compute area of it

+#### Lessons Learnt

+* Identifying a Job description of a given class
+* Having a class implement one and only one job
+* Drive it via Tests
+* Tests for more than one value input

 ### Session 2

-Create a square and compute area of it
+* Create a square and compute area of it

 ### Session 3